5T33Z0/OC-Little-Translated/Content/08_Quirks/Quirks_List.md

 	- **MinKernel**: 20.0.0
 - AppleXcpmCfgLock (only required if CFG Lock can't be disabled in BIOS)
 - CustomSMBIOSGuid
-- DisableLinkedJettison
+- DisableLinkeditJettison
-- ExtentBTFeatureFlags (optional)
+- ExtendBTFeatureFlags (optional)
-- ForceAqquantiaEthernet (optional, only req. for 10 Gbit Ethernet)
+- ForceAquantiaEthernet (optional, only req. for 10 Gbit Ethernet)
 - PanicNoKextDump
 - PowerTimeoutKernelPanic
 - ProvideCurrentCpuInfo